cormullion/Thebes.jl/docs/src/objects.md

 ## Rendering objects

-To render an object, there are many choices you can make about how to draw the faces and the vertices.
+To render objects, there are many choices you can make about how to draw the faces and the vertices.
 You do this with a gfunction.
 For objects, the gfunction is more complex than for points and lines.
 It takes lists of vertices, faces, and labels.

 ```@example
 using Thebes, Luxor # hide